 The Avalon comes standard with an impressive contingent of airbags, including dual front, front side, rear side, front knee and full-length side curtain airbags.
 Traction and stability control systems and a tire-pressure monitoring system are also standard.

 Optional safety fare including a blind spot warning system with rear cross traffic alert and a pre-collision system.

-The Avalon competes again full-size sedans such as the Hyundai Azera, Ford Taurus, Buick Lacrosse and Chrysler 300.
+The Avalon competes against full-size sedans such as the Hyundai Azera, the Ford Taurus, the Buick Lacrosse and the Chrysler 300.